George Daniel (writer)

-George Daniel (1789–1864) was an English author of miscellaneous works and book collector.
+George Daniel (1789–1864) was an English writer of miscellaneous works and book collector.

 Life

 Daniel was born on 16 September 1789, descended from Paul Danieli, a Huguenot who settled in England in the seventeenth century.
 His father died when he was eight years old.
 After receiving an education at Thomas Hogg's boarding school in Paddington Green, he became clerk to a stockbroker in Tokenhouse Yard, and was engaged in commerce for the greater part of his life.
 He lived at Islington, and in 1817 he made the acquaintance of Charles Lamb and of Robert Bloomfield, both of whom were his neighbours.
 Until Lamb's death in 1834 Daniel frequently spent the night in his society.
 Daniel also cultivated actors socially, and the British Museum gained the white satin bill of the play which John Kemble on his last appearance on the stage presented to Daniel in the Covent Garden green-room, on the night of 23 June 1817.

-Daniel died suddenly of apoplexy, at his son's house at Stoke Newington, on 30 March 1864.
+Daniel died suddenly of apoplexy, at his son's house at Stoke Newington, on 30 March 1864 and was buried in the dissenters section of the western side of Highgate Cemetery.